sys-001/Sysbot/README.md

   <img src="logo.png" title="Sysbot-Logo" width="50%">
 </p>

+**NOTE: README and documentation are incomplete: I'll update them as soon as possible.**

 Sysbot is a simple Telegram Bot Framework.
 It's written in PHP and it's ready-to-use.

-**NOTE: README must be updated ASAP.**

 ### Installation